New York Motor Vehicle Theft Offenses: What You Need to Know

-Under New York Law, it is motor vehicle theft to take, drive or otherwise possess someone else’s vehicle without their permission.
-The following are some examples of New York motor vehicle theft charges:
+Under the New York Vehicle and Traffic law, it is motor vehicle theft to take, drive, or otherwise possess someone else’s vehicle without their permission.
+The following are some examples of New York auto theft charges:

 • Stealing someone else’s car from a parking lot;